ukhsa-collaboration/fingertipscharts/cran-comments.md

-This is a resubmission of the first submission of this package following feedback from Uwe Ligges.
+This is a resubmission of the first submission of this package following feedback on 2018-07-21.

-The feedback was to correct the Description in the DESCRIPTION file.
-This is done now.
-Also Uwe questioned why so many of the examples were surrounded by "dontrun{}".
-I have now added all of these examples to test-examples.R so they are tested.
+The feedback was to use person only in the Author@R field and to replace all instances of dontrun with donttest where examples are greater than 5 seconds long (and unwrap them otherwise).

 This package allows users to easily recreate visualisations seen on the [Fingertips tool](http://fingertips.phe.org.uk) that is made available by Public Health England.

 ## Test

-* local Windows 7 install, R 3.5.0
+* local Windows 7 install, R 3.5.1
-* used Travis to check on Linux (2018-7-4)
+* used Travis to check on Linux (2018-7-23)

 ## R CMD check results